cozy/cozy-client-js/README.md

 `cozy-client-js` is a javascript library made by Cozy.
 It enables client-side  applications to make requests to the cozy stack.

-Cozy-api is compatible with both cozy architectures.
+cozy-client-js is compatible with both cozy architectures.

-## This repository is a stub where the stack-v2 companion javascript library is being developed.
+## This repository is a work-in-progress where the stack-v2 companion javascript library is being developed.

 To learn more about the stack-v2, head over to [its repository](https://github.com/cozy/cozy-stack).